 - A sediment prefilter and water softener

-- Any oxidizing iron filter that works with your water’s chemistry
+- Any oxidizing filter that works with your water’s chemistry

 For total iron content greater than two ppm, choose:

-- Any iron filter rated for two ppm or more
+- Any oxidizing filter rated for two ppm or more

 Now, consider how these additional factors impact your purchase.